-Both shows have a core cast of 5 actors.
-For larger groups we may bring an additional actor.
+Both dinner shows have a core cast of 5 to 6 actors.
+For larger groups we may involve additional actors.

 How much space will I need?

 A venue is appropriate if there is enough space for all guests to move around comfortably.
 The actors will work around your seated guests.
-Generally the shows are not suitable for private homes.
-Its always best to ensure the activity levels will not disturb other patrons (e.g. in a restaurant); and if the activities will not be affected by other venue noise such as a band in the next room.
+Generally, the dinner shows are not suitable for private homes.
+It is always best to ensure the activity levels will not disturb other patrons and that the activities will not be affected by other venue noise.

 Do we all play a character ?

-Yes, each game allows for each guest to have a small character to play as much or as little as they choose.
+Yes, each dinner show allows for each guest to have a small character to play, as much or as little as they choose.
 These can be pre-allocated by you (with full guidance provided) or we can do this for you.

 How does it work?

-The shows are fully scripted (often with plenty of ad-libbing) and the actors will perform around your guests.
-The story will unfold around you and guests will have plenty of opportunity to interact with the performers to ask questions.
-The cast will be there to make sure you and your guest have the most fun possible.
-We aim to create a party.
+Our dinner shows are fully scripted (with plenty of ad-libbing) and the actors will perform around your guests.
+The story will unfold around you and guests will have plenty of opportunity to interact with the performers.
+The cast will be there to make sure you and your guests have the most fun possible.
+It will be a party like no other!

 How long will the show go for?

-The shows will usually run for between 2 and 3 hours, depending on the number of courses.
+The shows will usually run for between 2 and 3 hours, depending on the number of courses in your meal.
 It’s better to wait until all guests have arrived before starting and the shows are designed to be the feature of the evening, so late arrivals may make the show run longer.